-Visibility is the ability for humans to detect signal against noise within a certain context.
+Visibility is the ability for humans to detect signal against noise.
 Visibility is a component of low contrast detectability.
-Traditionally, low contrast is evaluated irrespective of the size of the object.
+Typically, low contrast is evaluated irrespective of the size of the object.
 However, as a phantom like the Las Vegas or CatPhan 515 module shows, a large-sized object with small contrast might be seen, but a small-sized object of the same contrast might not.
 This is referred to as visibility.
-Visibility following the Rose model is defined as:
+Visibility in pylinac is a derivation of the Rose model, defined here as: